alfa-meta/Microsoft-Azure-Notes/Microsoft Certified Azure Fundamentals Study Guide Exam AZ-900/Chapter 2 - Azure Core Services.md

 Virtual Machine Scale Sets - simplify the creating and managing a group of load-balanced VMs.
 	Supports up to 1,000 standard VM instances, or up to 600 custom instances.
 	VMs in a scale set are all created from the same OS image.
-	Azure Scale sets can use either Azure Load Balancer or Azure Application Gateway to balance traffic to the VMs in the set.
+	Azure Scale sets can use either Azure Load Balancer or Azure.
+Application Gateway to balance traffic to the VMs in the set.

 Azure Site Recovery Service - enables organisations to easily replicate virtual machines and physical servers from a primary site to a secondary site.
 	You can replicate physical servers or VMs from your own data centre to Azure.